Is The Legal Drinking Age Too High?

 I still think we need to at least have a conversation about it.

 Maybe if college students were able to drink legally it would take the “forbidden fruit” concept away.
 Maybe there would be no need to binge or “pre-game” (when teenagers drink in private before going out in public).
-Maybe our teenagers could learn to drink in moderation — and responsibly — instead of all of us just looking the other way and hoping that tragedy does not strike.
+Then maybe our teenagers could learn to drink in moderation — and responsibly — instead of all of us just looking the other way and hoping that tragedy does not strike.

 And maybe if we treated them like responsible young adults, they would act like responsible adults.
 Maybe it would save a few lives.
 Maybe.
 In my opinion anyway.